openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 | Supplied electric           | 14.5     | kWh/d |       |              |        |          |
 | Final unit cost of electric | £0.152   | /kWh  |       |              |        |          |

 The resultant unit cost compares very well with current electricity prices.
 Key to achieving this price is being able to both source low interest long term finance and to run the generating facilities at near cost.
-This could perhaps be achieved if owenership of the wind and CCGT backup are vertically integrated as part of the energy supplier.
-The operational cost, maintance, interest payments of the generating facilities are covered and the supplier still makes a profit as part of their operational cost.
+This could perhaps be achieved if ownership of the wind and CCGT backup are vertically integrated as part of the energy supplier.
+The operational cost, maintenance, interest payments of the generating facilities are covered and the supplier still makes a profit as part of their operational cost.

 The following worked examples show how the final electricity cost changes at different rates of interest and generator profit: